 Rather than opting for the typical cardioid polar pattern, Beyerdynamic has chosen a hyper-cardioid pattern, which makes the mic more focused and precise.

-It works best when used as a stereo pair, placed at either side of the drum kit within the room, but you can also use it as a standalone room microphone and achieve impressive results.
+However, you can also use it as a standalone room microphone and achieve impressive results.

 Another impressive aspect of this microphone is its build quality.
 Some ribbon microphones can be less robust than other types, but Beyerdynamic has designed the M160 to withstand heavy usage in the recording studio.